derrickburt/derrickburt.github.io/qgisModel/qgisModel.md

 ### Purpose

-The goal of this lab was to build a model in QGIS that could calculate and visualize the distance and direction of census tracts from the central business district of a city.
+The goal of this lab was to build a model using open source tools to calculate and visualize the distance and direction of census tracts from the central business district of a city.
 Further analyses on the data were also done to understand the demographic structuruingThis can be a useful tool to test geographic theories of [urban growth](https://www.opengeography.org/ch-9-urban-geography.html).
 In this exercise, I started out by building a test model on data from Chicago census tracts.
 Once the model was up and running, I tested it's transferability on Philadelphia census tracts and updated it.

 ### Data